The Good Ol' Days

 Murray Thompson outlines the rapid expansion of the Forests Commission’s activities after 1936 and particularly following the 1939 fires and the Second World War.
-He mentions working with Maurice Carver who was secretary to the Bush Fire Brigade Association.
+He mentions working with MW Carver who was secretary to the Bush Fire Brigade Association.
 He describes sleeper cutting at Yarram, using bullock teams to haul logs, supervising employment relief gangs at Narbethong, and the introduction of the bush log book.

 The meeting also discussed the naming of some of the mountains in Victoria.